FAQ

 How do I store a bjd safely?

 The absolute best method is a secure cabinet or drawer with adequate padding and distance to prevent parts/dolls from touching.
-Protect dolls from heat, humidity, light, and extreme cold: both resin itself and painting are sensitive to these things.
+Protect dolls from heat, humidity, water, light, and extreme cold: both resin itself and painting are sensitive to these things.
 Do not leave dolls in dark clothing, wigs, etc. If you store your dolls in their boxes, ensure that any painted parts are wrapped in undyed tissue or fabric to prevent staining or scuffing from foam.
 The biggest cause of scratching on paint is from resin parts rubbing against each other.
 If you store heads separate from bodies, get a christmas ornament box with dividers, a sock organizer, or a picnic mug organizer to store the heads in safely.
 The biggest cause of breakage and chipping is falls, so be sure you always have your doll secured where small parts can’t suddenly come into contact with hard surfaces.

 How do I handle a painted bjd safely?